Supreme Court sides with Google in long-running copyright dispute over the coding in its Android operating system

 Google argued that weaving that code into Android was protected under the “fair use” doctrine that allows the unlicensed use of copyright-protected work in circumstances, such as this case, when there is no other way to do it.

+But he said the court need not “overturn or modify our earlier cases involving fair use — cases, for example, that involve ‘knockoff ‘ products, journalistic writings, and parodies.”
+It just applies them to “this different kind of copyrighted work.”

+“We reach the conclusion that in this case, where Google reimplemented a user interface, taking only what was needed … Google’s copying of the Sun Java API was a fair use of that material as a matter of law.”

-The case, which has broad ramifications for the software industry, has bounced around various courts over the years.
+The case had bounced around various courts over the years.

 In 2016, jurors ruled Google’s use of the Java code was permitted as fair use under federal copyright law.
 Two years later, a federal appeals court overturned that, ruling that there is “nothing fair about taking a copyrighted work verbatim and using it for the same purpose and function as the original in a competing platform.”